My Dinner

 Ingredients

-• 2 teaspoon vinegar from the pickled gherkin jar
+• 2 tablespoon vinegar from the pickled gherkin jar

-• 2 teaspoon fresh herbs (for example chives, parsley or dill) to serve (optional)
+• 2 tablespoon fresh herbs for example chives, parsley or dilll to serve (optional)

 Instructions

-• Cook the pasta according to package instructions al dente.
-Then leave the pasta to cool.
+• Cook the pasta Cook according to package directions until al dente.
+Drain and rinse with cold water to stop cooking.

 Notes

-The pasta salad is a great dish to make in advance.
+This is a great dish to make in advance.
 Make sure you store it in the fridge.
-It tastes great when it sits in the fridge overnight.
+It tastes great after it sat in the fridge overnight.
 However, it could be that the pasta salad absorbs all the moisture of the dressing with time.
 You might need to refresh the dressing with a little more mayonnaise or pickled gherkin water.

 I would recommend storing this pasta salad in the fridge for up to 5 days.
 However, it will taste best if you consume it in the first two days of making it.